 Stress is one of the most common migraine triggers.[i]
 An intense period of stress can spark a migraine attack, and so can the letdown effect — the release once stress ends.But what about stress that never seems to end?
 That’s how many people are feeling right now.
 Ongoing anxiety about COVID-19, combined with the uncertainty around returning to work and school, is contributing to chronic stress.
 Chronic stress is “a consistent sense of feeling pressured and overwhelmed over a long period of time,” Yale Medicine explains.
 “Chronic stress slowly drains a person’s psychological resources and damages their brains and bodies.”[ii]If you live with migraine, that’s the last thing you need.
 What can you do about chronic stress when so many of its causes are beyond your control?

 1. Give yourself “worry windows.”

 If anxiety is creeping into every hour of your life, contain it by setting aside certain times to focus on your concerns.

 “By doing this, not only will you contain all that negative energy to confined periods (rather than being dispersed throughout the day) but you’ll also reduce the potential short-term threat to your health that comes with long periods of worrying, such as increased heart rate or blood pressure,” stress researchers advise.[iii]

 2. Develop — and stick to — a migraine treatment plan.

 Too many people struggle through migraine attacks with nothing more than ice packs and OTC medication.
 Are you one of them?
 It’s time to take your migraines head-on.
 Start using a preventive treatment, such as the CEFALY PREVENT program.
 You don’t need a prescription for CEFALY; you can order it right now.
-You can even try CEFALY before you buy with a free, five-day trial through a partnership with nok.

 3. Practice 4-7-8 breathing for in-the-moment stress relief.